divae/kata-mars-rover/README.md

 # Mars Rover

+## Setup
+Does not need any additional libraries, as unittest is part of the standard Python libarary.

+Running the tests
+To execute the tests `run python -m unittest discover`

 ## Rules:

 - You are given the initial **starting point (x,y)** of a rover and the **direction (N,S,E,W)** it is facing.